+Texas-Discontinued Operations.
 In February 2011, we committed to a plan to sell substantially all of our Barnett Shale properties located in North Central Texas.
 While our Barnett properties did not meet held for sale criteria at December 31, 2010, the undiscounted cash flows for these properties were less than the carrying value so we recognized an impairment charge of \$463.2 million in fourth quarter 2010.
 In April and August 2011, we sold these assets for gross cash proceeds of \$889.3 million, including certain derivative contracts assumed by the buyer.
-The results of operations for these properties are reported as discontinued operations, net of tax for the years ended December 31, 2011 and 2010.
+The results of operations for these properties are reported as discontinued operations, net of tax for the year ended December 31, 2011.
 We recorded a pretax gain of \$4.8 million in the year ended December 31, 2011 in discontinued operations related to this sale.

-In December 2012, we announced our plan to offer for sale certain of our Permian and Delaware Basin properties in West Texas and Southeast New Mexico.
-The data room opened in early January 2013 and on February 26, 2013 we announced we have signed a definitive agreement to sell these assets for a price of \$275.0 million, subject to normal post-closing adjustments.
-The completion of the sale is dependent upon customary buyer due diligence procedures and there can be no assurance the sale will be completed or that there will not be changes to the sales price.
+In December 2013, we announced our plan to offer for sale certain of our properties in the Permian Basin.
+These properties include approximately 90,000 (70,000 net) acres, almost all of which are held by production in Glasscock and Sterling Counties.
+The data room opened in January 2014 and we expect to receive bids in late February.
+However, the completion of the sale is dependent upon prospective buyer due diligence procedures and there can be no assurance the sale will be completed.

 Southern Oklahoma.
-In November 2012, we sold certain oil and gas properties in Southern Oklahoma to a third party for gross proceeds of \$135.0 million, which resulted in a pretax gain of \$55.2 million in the year ended December 31, 2012.
+In November 2012, we sold certain oil and gas properties in Southern Oklahoma to a third party for gross proceeds of \$135.0 million which resulted in a pretax gain of \$55.2 million in the year ended December 31, 2012.

 Pennsylvania.
+In September 2013, we sold our equity method investment in a drilling company for proceeds of \$7.0 million and recognized a gain of \$4.4 million.
+In June 2012, we sold a suspended exploratory well in the Marcellus Shale for proceeds of \$2.5 million and recorded a pre-tax loss of \$2.5 million on this transaction.
 In fourth quarter 2011, we exchanged unproved property in Ohio for unproved property in Pennsylvania where we received \$11.5 million in cash as part of the transaction and recorded a pretax gain of \$4.5 million in the year ended December 31, 2011.
 We recorded an additional \$6.8 million gain related to this exchange in the year ended December 31, 2012.